bartek-budz/rekit-firebase-scratch/README.md

 ### Features

-- Email & password authentication with Firebase purely as a backend.
+- Email & password authentication with Firebase purely as a backend (sign up/in/out, password reset, email verification)
 - Internationalization that fully interacts with Firebase - e.g. email to confirm password reset is sent in the language selected by the user in the app, then the language setting is propagated in the password reset link (done)

 ### To be done

-- Email verification after sign up
-- User account management (change email, drop account etc)
+- Authentication:
+-- User's ability to define displayed name
+-- User's ability to change password
+-- User's ability to change e-mail address
+-- User's ability to drop account
+-- User roles granted by admin user
+- Next Firebase products
-- Basic database operations support
+-- Basic database operations support
+-- Basic cloud functions support

 ### Dependencies (other than default Rekit React stack)
 - [Firebase](https://firebase.google.com) for authentication